Jester565/AniCreate/README.md

 # AniCreate

 Built to create animations for [Tropadom2](https://github.com/Jester565/Tropadom2), AniCreate uses a rugged 2D motion capture method I came up with.
 By placing colored points on a monochromatic suit, user movement was tracked and converted into image location and rotation.
-Here is a video of me using the program:

 ![Anicreate Overview](/rdme/anicreate.gif)